civol/HDLRuby/README.md

 end
 ```

-In can be noticed for field `z` in the example above that the bits of are not required to be contiguous.
+It can be noticed for field `z` in the example above that the bits are not required to be contiguous.

-## FSM
+## FSM: `std/fsm.rb`
 <a name="fsm"></a>

 This library provides a new set of control statements for easily describing a finite state machine (FSM).

-A finite state machine can be declared anywhere provided it is outside a behavior using the `fsm` keyword as follows:
+A finite state machine can be declared anywhere in a system provided it is outside a behavior using the `fsm` keyword as follows:

 ```ruby
 fsm(<event>,<reset>,<mode>) <block>
 ```

-Where `event` is the event (rising falling edge of a signal) activating the state transitions, `rst` is the reset signal, and `mode` is the default execution mode and `block` is the execution block describing the states of the FSM.
+Where `event` is the event (rising or falling edge of a signal) activating the state transitions, `rst` is the reset signal, `mode` is the default execution mode, and `block` is the execution block describing the states of the FSM.
 This last parameter can be either `:sync` for synchronous (Moore type) or `:async` for asynchronous (Mealy type).

-The states of a FSM are described follows:
+The states of an FSM are described as follows:

 ```ruby
 <kind>(<name>) <block>
 ```

 Where `kind` is the kind of state, `name` is the name of the state, and `block` is the actions to execute for the corresponding state.
-The kinds of states are the followings:
+The kinds of states are the following:

  * reset: the state reached when resetting the FSM.
 This state can be forced to be asynchronous by setting the `name` argument to `:async` and forced to be synchronous by setting the `name` argument to `:sync`.
 By default, the `name` argument is to be omitted.
- * state: the default kind of state, it will be synchronous if the FSM is synchronous or asynchronous otherwise.
+ * state: the default kind of state, will be synchronous if the FSM is synchronous or asynchronous otherwise.
- * sync:  the synchronous kind of state, it will be synchronous whatever the kind of FSM is used.
+ * sync:  the synchronous kind of state, will be synchronous whatever the kind of FSM is used.
- * async: the asynchronous kind of state, it will be asynchronous whatever the kind of FSM is used.
+ * async: the asynchronous kind of state, will be asynchronous whatever the kind of FSM is used.

 In addition, it is possible to define a default action that will be executed whatever the state is using the following statement: